fsgreco/nx-tools/README.md

 This package contains a bunch of generator to help developing inside an Nx monorepo.

 At the moment it contains only one generator called `new-component`.
-It help you scaffold a React Typescript component and let you choose if setting up a story file for Storybook, as well as a `.spec` file for testing.
+It helps you scaffold a React Typescript component and let you choose if setting up a story file for Storybook, as well as a `.spec` file for testing.

 ## How to use it